Workplace adjustments

 What are workplace adjustments?

-Workplace adjustments are changes introduced into the workplace that take account of a person's disability so that they can use their skills effectively to meet the inherent requirements of their position and access the same benefits, terms or conditions of employment as other employees.
-They help to level the playing field for neurodivergent employees, employees with a disability or medical condition and employees who are carers by reducing barriers and helping employees to thrive at work and perform their roles safely.
+Workplace adjustments are changes introduced into the workplace that take account of a person's disability so that they can use their skills effectively to meet the inherent requirements of their role.
+They can help level the playing field for employees with a disability or condition so they can access the same benefits, terms and conditions of employment as their colleagues.

-• changes to job design, work schedules or practices in ways that do not compromise performance of the inherent requirements of the role
+• Changes to job design, schedules or work practices in ways that don't compromise performance or change the inherent requirements of the role

 Workplace adjustments do not include: